Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 # Assumptions and Caveats:

-Throughout the analysis, multiple assumptions were made to manage challenges with the data.
-These assumptions and caveats are noted below:
+This analysis includes several data-related assumptions and caveats listed below:

 **Caveats:** Beneficiariery opt-outs and data manipulation in 2010 greatly affected KPI results.